Skip to content

 pokemon.select("name").show(5)

-from spark_fuse.catalogs import unity
+from spark_fuse.io import (

 spark,